 4. Shareable posts are helpful.

-In a New York Times study on “The Psychology of Sharing,” researchers discovered that 94% of people who share a post do so because they think it will be helpful to other people.
+In a study about the psychology of sharing social media, researchers discovered that 94% of people who share a post do so because they think it will be helpful to other people.

 I see people use this phrase all the time — “sharing is caring.”
 I guess the idea is to inspire altruism for others through sharing the post.
 As it turns out, it’s true.
 People think about their friends and social network when they share a post.
 It makes sense of course.
 The biggest reason for sharing is so other people that you know will see the post.

 Helpful posts aren’t just “how-to” articles.
 Helpful posts are also emotionally upbeat, as another article on New York Times reported.
 University of Pennsylvania psychologist Jonah Berger put it this way:

 “When you share a story with your friends and peers, you care a lot more how they react.
 You don’t want them to think of you as a Debbie Downer.”